Stuycs-K/final-project-10-lin-eric-xue-richie/notes.md

 Multiplication:
 0 * 0 = 0, 0 * 1 = 0,  1 * 0 = 0, 1 * 1 = 1

-An irreducible polynomal over GF(2) is a polynomial that cannot be factored into the product of two non-constant polynomials over GF(2).
+An irreducible polynomial over GF(2) is a polynomial that cannot be factored into the product of two non-constant polynomials over GF(2). in other words it has no divisors other than itself and the constant polynomial 1.
+This polynomial serves as the modulus, ensuring every non-zero element has a multiplicative inverse.
+- common polynomial : x^8 + x^4 + x^3 = x + 1

 Multiplicative Inverse: a(x) * b(x) = 1 mod P(x)
 - use the extended Euclidean Algorithm: